What does STREAM stand for?

 A DNA library is a collection of DNA sequences from different organisms.
 These libraries often match morphologically identified specimens with their corresponding DNA sequence.

-An example of a DNA library is the Barcode Of Life Datasystem (BOLD): http://www.boldsystems.org/index.php.
+An example of a DNA library is the Barcode Of Life Datasystem (BOLD) here.

 There are currently no analytical tools available through the CABIN Database to analyze benthic macroinvertebrate data based on DNA metabarcoding identifications.
 The results from DNA metabarcoding identification (taxa lists) will eventually be stored in the CABIN database under the STREAM-BERGE project.
 This project is examining the potential application of DNA metabarcoding in the context of biomonitoring for CABIN, including the development of analytical tools for data analysis.

-At the University of Guelph, STREAM samples are analyzed using the latest DNA analysis pipelines and a report is generated with information on total number of phyla, classes, orders, families, genera and species as well as taxa tables highlighting bioindicator species (i.e. species which suggest the water quality status).
+At the University of Guelph, STREAM samples are analyzed using the latest DNA analysis pipelines.
+The STREAM Data Portal then generates information on the total number of phyla, classes, orders, families, genera and species as well as taxa tables highlighting bioindicator species (i.e. species which suggest the water quality status).

 An example STREAM data report template is available for distribution.
 Please contact us if you would like a copy.